The Best Tower & Bladeless Fans, Compared

 Tell us what matters — we’ll surface the pick

-Cooling, quiet, or price — tap one and the winner rises to the top.
+Sort by editor's rank, most airflow, or quietest — the winner rises to the top.
 Every number is real, and each pick links straight to its exact Amazon page.

 Shark TurboBlade Bladeless Tower Fan (TF202S, Charcoal)